Surprising Health Benefits of Almonds for Immunity

-The heat process almonds are forced to undergo not only blunts the almond flavor, but it also kills enzymes and reduces some nutrients.
+The heat process almonds are forced to undergo not only blunts the almond flavor but also kills enzymes and reduces some nutrients.

-Our Annual Group Buy gives you access to fresh, truly raw, and absolutely delicious almonds from California.
-It’s open now.
-So, check it out, for affordable prices on truly raw almonds and other healthy, whole-food pantry and food storage staples.
+Every Fall, our Annual Group Buy gives you access to fresh, truly raw, and absolutely delicious almonds from California.

 How Many Almonds Are Good to Eat Every Day?